-- Sunny Bank Primary will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - providing information on our school website and through existing communication channels (such as official social media, newsletters etc.), offering specific online safety events for parents/carers or highlighting online safety at existing events.
+- Mereworth Community Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - Information is provided on the school website and through correspondence from the school e.g. letters, newsletters and/or specific online safety events for parents/carers.